cbrandao18/QuickSortAnimated/README.md

 * Start the visualization of the quick sort to play through on its own or manually step through yourself
 * Psuedocode highlighted according to where the visualization is
 * Call stack updates according to where the visualization is

-## Technologies
-* JavaScript for sorting logic
-* React for frontend
-* lodash for random number set generation

 ## Future Features
 * Allow for adjustment of speed for the auto-playing